 - Bread and seeded crackers

 All good-looking platters have one thing in common: They're assembled in dishes and bowls of varying height.
 "Varied heights are great when creating a spread, so think about using flat plates, medium-size bowls, footed compote dishes, and taller jars," says Styles.
-"For the ultimate height variation, pair a flat cutting board (this is my favorite) with a taller cake stand, like the Project 62 Marble & Acacia Cake Stand."
+"For the ultimate height variation, pair a flat cutting board with a taller cake stand."

 Now for the creative part: the assembly.
 "I start by setting down the largest items on the platter so they're evenly distributed—the wedge of stilton in one corner, a bowl of olives in another, and a jar of tapenade in the third corner," she says.
 "Then I fill in spaces with the loose items like crackers fanned out on the serving board and nuts scattered in a corner.
 I aim to fill in most of the surface of the serving board, so small items like berries, nuts, and edible flowers can be easily tucked into bare spots."

 If you're hosting, display the platter on a buffet tablet with fall flowers and foliage.
 "The flowers took this display to the next level.
 I love to incorporate unexpected natural items like fall leaves, acorns, and berries into flower arrangements for a fun, seasonal look," says Styles.
-"Tucked into an earthenware vase (I can't believe this one is under $13!), it's a cozy look that feels chic and effortless."
+"Tucked into an earthenware vase, it's a cozy look that feels chic and effortless."
 It's that easy.